New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Alternatives to variable life insurance

 • Term life insurance: Term life insurance typically lasts 10 to 30 years, meaning it can expire and has no cash value.
 However, premiums are more competitive than permanent life insurance.
-Aflac offers term life insurance with reasonable premiums and customizable coverage.
+Aflac offers term life insurance with competitive premiums and customizable coverage options.

 • Universal life insurance: Universal life insurance blends elements of whole life insurance's stability and variable life insurance's flexibility.
 It offers lifelong coverage and a fixed, guaranteed cash value interest rate.
 However, you can adjust your death benefit by raising or lowering your premiums.
 Aflac does not offer universal life insurance.